JonasMeirer/ijepa/README.md

 This world model is semantic in the sense that it predicts high level information about unseen regions in the image, rather than pixel-level details.

 We trained a stochastic decoder that maps the I-JEPA predicted representations back in pixel space as sketches.
-The model correctly captures positional uncertainty and produces high-level object parts with the correct pose (e.g., dog’s head, wolf’s front legs).
+The model correctly captures positional uncertainty and produces high-level object parts with the correct pose (e.g., dog's head, wolf's front legs).

 ![ijepa-predictor-sketch](https://github.com/facebookresearch/ijepa/assets/7530871/9b66e461-fc8b-4b12-9f06-63ec4dfc1452)
 <sub>
 Caption: Illustrating how the predictor learns to model the semantics of the world.
 For each image, the portion outside of the blue box is encoded and given to the predictor as context.
 The predictor outputs a representation for what it expects to be in the region within the blue box.
 To visualize the prediction, we train a generative model that produces a sketch of the contents represented by the predictor output, and we show a sample output within the blue box.
-The predictor recognizes the semantics of what parts should be filled in (the top of the dog’s head, the bird’s leg, the wolf’s legs, the other side of the building).
+The predictor recognizes the semantics of what parts should be filled in (the top of the dog's head, the bird's leg, the wolf's legs, the other side of the building).
 </sub>

 ## Evaluations